Toorak

-Toorak (/ˈtuːræk/) is a suburb of Melbourne, Victoria, Australia, 5 km south-east of Melbourne's Central Business District, located within the City of Stonnington local government area, on Boonwurrung Land.
+Toorak (/ˈtuːræk/) is an inner suburb of Melbourne, Victoria, Australia, 5 km south-east of Melbourne's Central Business District, located within the City of Stonnington local government area.
 Toorak recorded a population of 12,817 at the 2021 census.

 The name Toorak has become synonymous with wealth and privilege, the suburb long having the reputation of being Melbourne's most elite, and ranking among the most prestigious in Australia.
 It has the highest average property values in Melbourne, and is one of the most expensive suburbs in Australia.
-It is the nation's second highest earning postcode after Point Piper in Sydney.
+It is the nation's fourth highest earning postcode.

 Located on a rise on the south side (or left bank) of a bend in the Yarra River, Toorak is bordered by South Yarra, at Williams Road on the west, Malvern, at Glenferrie Road on the east, Prahran and Armadale, at Malvern Road to the south and the suburbs of Richmond, Burnley and Hawthorn on the north side of the river.
 The suburb's main street is considered to be Toorak Road, on which the commercial area of Toorak Village is located.

-Toorak is named after Toorak House, the 1849-built residence of James Jackson, a merchant.

-The suburb has also been a preferred location for many consulate offices and their residences, including China, Britain, Monaco, Sweden, Turkey, and Switzerland.

 History

 Toponymy

-Toorak was named after Toorak House, an Italianate residence built by James Jackson, a merchant, in 1849.
-The name of the house may have originated from Woiwurrung language, with words of similar pronunciation meaning black crow or reedy swamp.
+Toorak was named after Toorak House, an Italianate residence built in 1849 by merchant James Jackson.
+The name of the house may have originated from the Woiwurrung language of the indigenous inhabitants, with words of similar pronunciation meaning "black crow" or "reedy swamp".